antesh/Hackathon/README.md

 ## Sample Overview

 This sample shows how to use the methods of the Contacts plugin.
-It lets you create contacts, find contacts in the existing database, clone existing contacts and delete existing contacts with four buttons.
-A text box outputs information about your last operation.
+It lets you create new contacts and find, clone and delete existing entries in the database.
+A text box prints information about your last operation.

 This sample shows how to use the following plugin objects and methods.